The side effects of Saxenda®

 Not everybody using Saxenda® will get side effects, but we recommend being mindful of the potential side effects of the treatment.
 Side effects can be broken down into four groups: very common, common, uncommon, and rare.

-If you have any questions or concerns regarding the side effects of medicated weight loss, or feel unwell when using Saxenda®, we recommend talking to your doctor.
+If you have any questions or concerns regarding the side effects of medicated weight loss, or feel unwell when using Saxenda®, we recommend talking to your doctor or the clinician who prescribed your treatment.

 Serious side effects of Saxenda®